 Automated Content Brief

-After creating a document, click the "Research" tab on the right-side panel and then click "Automate Content Brief" button as shown where the red arrow is pointing in the screenshot below.
+After creating a document, click the "Research" tab on the right-side panel and then click the "Automate Content Brief" button as shown in the screenshot below.

 The brief's information is compiled from the content of the "results processed" in the Research tab (top 20 Google sources by default, though these results can be edited as seen on this page).
 As shown in the list and screenshot below, there are the following options to include in your brief: